To tweet or not to tweet is no longer the question. Instead, startups should ask themselves what and how to do so — especially during the holidays.

 While consumerism has always been prevalent around the holidays, customers are actually emptying their wallets more than usual this year – according to a Deloitte survey, 79% of holiday shoppers intend to spend as much or more than they did 2 years ago.

-Not only is this a perk for startup’s seeking sales growth, it’s also great news for companies seeking more social media traction.
+Not only is this a perk for startup’s seeking sales growth, but it’s also great news for companies seeking more social media traction.
 Because Twitter/ Instagram algorithms favor post engagement, positioning your posts towards the holidays can attract previously unengaged users and will stop their scrolling thumbs.

 Positioning posts to what customers currently value – whether it’s Christmas shopping tips or playing along with the latest #Trends – will not only beat the algorithms but will also make your company more personable/relatable long-term.